TTK4145/Project-resources/cost_fns/README.md

 ### Alternative 1: Assigning only the new request

-In this alternative, a hall request is assigned to a particular elevator for the duration of the lifetime of that request, ie. the hall request is not "moved" to another elevator during normal operation (say, due to the assigned elevator getting a lot of cab requests).
+In this alternative, a hall request is assigned to a particular elevator for the duration of the lifetime of that request, i.e. the hall request is not "moved" to another elevator during normal operation (say, due to the assigned elevator getting a lot of cab requests).
 This means that we already know the combined cab and hall workload of each elevator.

 From this we can calculate the cost of the new unassigned hall request by adding it to the existing workload and simulating the execution of the elevator.
 For this simulation we use the functions that we already have from the single elevator algorithm: Choose Direction, Should Stop, and Clear Requests At Current Floor: